Life imprisonment in the United States

+The first category are "indeterminate" in that the true length of each prisoner's sentence is not determined up front by the sentencing court, but will depend upon when the prisoner can convince the state parole board of their rehabilitation after serving the minimum number of years provided for in the sentence.
+The ability of most prisoners to earn good conduct time sentence reductions further complicates the calculation of when a particular prisoner will actually get to first meet the parole board.
+The second category are "determinate" in that it is expressly determined by the sentencing court up front that the prisoner will never have the chance to see the parole board.
+Therefore, criminals given a determinate life sentence will typically die in prison, without ever being released.
+If a life without parole sentence is imposed, executive branch government officials (usually the state governor) may have the power to grant a pardon, or to commute a sentence to time served, effectively ending the sentence early.

+Many U.S. states offer parole after a decade or more has passed, but in California, people sentenced to life imprisonment can normally apply for parole after seven years.
+Florida leads the country with nearly one quarter of its LWOP prisoners, more than California, New York and Texas combined.

 History

-In the 1861, reformation became favored over penitence in American penology, with the role of prisons seen as reforming prisoners, who were imprisoned until reform was achieved.
+In the 1860s, reformation became favored over penitence in American penology, with the role of prisons seen as reforming prisoners, who were imprisoned until reform was achieved.
 The concepts of parole and indeterminate sentencing were regarded as forward-looking in the 1870s.
 The initial concept of parole came from the idea that prisoners began their path to rehabilitation during their sentence, and their successful rehabilitation could be recognizable by a parole board.
 The importance was placed on eradicating crime and having prisoners deemed ready to enter society as soon as possible.
 However, the ideals were not as successful as had been hoped.
 Crime was not eradicated, reformatories had the same problems as prisons on politicization and underfunding, and indeterminate sentencing became undermined by prisoners, who quickly found that it was possible to "beat the system" by pretense to get a better chance of winning parole.
 Many were soon back in custody.
 Similarly, prison authorities could twist it to their advantage by using those granted parole or probation to spy on and actively help to imprison other people, or sometimes by selectively denying parole.
 However, the biggest cause of the reformatories' failure to live up to expectations was that despite the enthusiasm of reformers and Zebulon Brockway's call for an end to vengeance in criminal justice, those within the prison environment, both inmates and guards alike, continued to conceive of prison as a place of retribution.